-My PhD, funded by Leeds Doctoral College, focussed upon understanding the Gender Pay Gap through a framework of Hegemonic Masculinity.
-As an undergradute, I graduated first First Class Honours in Business and Management at the University of Lincoln.
+My PhD, funded by Leeds Doctoral College, aims to understand the Gender Pay Gap through a framework of Hegemonic Masculinity.
+As an undergradute, I graduated with first class honours in Business and Management at the University of Lincoln.
 Following this, I completed my Masters with Disctinction in Organisational Behaviour at the University of Leeds.
-During my undergraduate and masters studies I became interested in the way gender is socially constructed within organisations and the subsequent inequalities observable in both historcial and contemporary contexts of work.

 - MA Organisational Behaviour, University of Leeds

 - BA Business and Management, University of Lincoln

 - Centre for Employment Relations, Innovation and Change